 4.38 Small scale applications with no or limited objections, or an application for refusal are usually decided under delegated powers.
-The process of deciding upon an application under delegated powers involves a planning officer recommending whether permission should be granted for an application having assessed it against all related evidence, policies and consultation responses, which are material considerations to the application and a senior member of staff moderating that decision, which is taken on behalf of the Director of Economy, Regeneration and Investment.
+The process of deciding upon an application under delegated powers involves a planning officer recommending whether permission should be granted for an application having assessed it against relevant policies and taking account of material consideration including consultation responses, and a senior member of staff moderating that decision, which is taken on behalf of the Director of Economy, Regeneration and Investment.